Does Honey Go Bad or Expire?

 You can expect raw honey’s beneficial nutrients to maintain (or increase) during its shelf life.
 After five years (which is often the best-before date), the same levels cannot be guaranteed.

 In contrast, processed honey is usually pasteurized for the purposes of extending shelf life and making for a uniform and consistent commercial product.
-So, what does this all means?
+So, what does this all mean?

 Is that plastic bottle of grocery store honey that’s been in the cupboard for years still good?
 And does raw honey last as long as processed honey?
 Let's find out.